valh-runner/oc_projet6/README.md

 If you don't wan't to use WebServerBundle, you can use your Apache/Php/Mysql environment in a normal way.\
 This by configuring a virtualhost in which to place the project.\
 Then check <http://localhost>.

+### Users accounts

+Please note that the password for each sample user is the username of the sample user.\
+Same thing for the admin account named "generator".

 ### Logiciel tests check (optional)